Changissnz/nu_merchant_principal/README.md

 A sentient being can "perceive" something.
 And then that same being forms a judgment of it.
-This sequence follows the logic of forming conclusions, or at least informed hypotheses derived from experience formatted as the
+This sequence follows the logic of forming conclusions, or at least informed hypotheses, derived from experience formatted as the
 "perception".
 Note the usage of the additional word "informed" as a descriptor for these